This is a question that many of us – cookware geeks- have. The induction cooktops have reached the kitchen field to stay.

-Besides the aspect of the set – which is gorgeous- this set is of high quality building.
-The material lid is made of stainless steel, which make the pieces sturdy enough and –of course- compatible with induction cooking methods.
+Besides the aspect of the set – which is gorgeous- this set is of high-quality building.
+The material lid is made of stainless steel, which makes the pieces sturdy enough and –of course- compatible with induction cooking methods.

 What’s included in this set?